 Men and women share some similar risk factors for breast cancer: high levels of estrogen exposure, a family history of the disease, and a history of radiation to the chest.
-Although all men have estrogen in their bodies, other factors like obesity, cirrhosis (liver disease) and Klinefelter’s syndrome (a genetic disorder) can increase estrogen levels.
+Although all men have estrogen in their bodies, other factors such as obesity, cirrhosis (liver disease), and Klinefelter’s syndrome (a genetic disorder) can increase estrogen levels.
 All are known risk factors for male breast cancer.

-If a close relative – their mother, father, brother, sister, children – has breast cancer, men are also at slightly higher risk to develop the disease themselves.
+If a close relative – their mother, father, brother, sister, child – has breast cancer, men are also at slightly higher risk to develop the disease.
 Men who have a BRCA mutation, a mutation or change in a gene that predisposes them to breast cancer, are at a greater risk.
-Although their chance of developing breast cancer is still low (only about 5 percent to 6 percent), men with a mutation in BRCA2 have a 100 times greater risk of developing breast cancer than men in the general population.
+Although their chance of developing breast cancer is still low (only about 5% to 6%), men with a mutation in BRCA2 have a 100 times greater risk of developing breast cancer than men in the general population.

 Breast Cancer Treatments for Men

-Treatment options for men are similar to women’s: mastectomy, which is surgery to remove the breast, or in some cases lumpectomy, radiation, chemotherapy, targeted therapies and hormone therapy.
-Hormonal drug treatments include aromatase inhibitors or tamoxifen, which lower estrogen levels in the bloodstream or prevent estrogen in the bloodstream from interacting with estrogen receptors on breast cancer cells.
+Treatment options for men are similar to women’s: mastectomy, which is surgery to remove the breast, or in some cases lumpectomy, radiation, chemotherapy, targeted therapies, and hormone therapy.
+Hormone drug treatments include aromatase inhibitors or tamoxifen, which lower estrogen levels in the bloodstream or prevent estrogen in the bloodstream from interacting with estrogen receptors on breast cancer cells.

-For men with larger tumors or tumors that have spread outside of the breast, chemotherapy is often recommended in addition to hormonal treatment, just as it is for women.
-And men whose tumors are HER2 positive or have certain changes (mutations) in them are recommended to receive treatment with drugs that work against those targets, just as women are.
+For men with larger tumors or tumors that have spread outside of the breast, chemotherapy is often recommended in addition to hormone treatment, just as it is for women.
+And men whose tumors are HER2 (human epidermal growth factor receptor 2) positive or have certain changes (mutations) in them are recommended to receive treatment with drugs that work against those targets, just as women are.